usmanahsan2114/admin-spotify/README.md

 - Store branding (logo, name) is displayed in dashboard header

 **Client Stores Management:**
-- Admin users can view all stores and their metrics via `/client-stores` page
+- Superadmin and admin users can view all stores and their metrics via `/client-stores` page
 - Shows user count, order count, product count, customer count per store
-- Accessible only to admin role users
+- Superadmin sees all stores; admin users see their own store only

 See **[STORE_CREDENTIALS_AND_URLS.md](./STORE_CREDENTIALS_AND_URLS.md)** for complete login credentials and all application URLs.